SHARON’S BLOG

 It was a box-of-tissue kind of day.

 Homeschool mom, please be encouraged.
-One day your teaching job will be completed, but your abilities to nurture and show affection will always be a gift to those you love.
+One day your teaching job will be completed, but your ability to nurture will always be a gift to those you love.

 Yours for a more squishy homeschool,